Jason McGerr

-Jason McGerr (born July 19, 1974) is an American musician, best known as the drummer for the band Death Cab for Cutie.
+Jason McGerr (born July 19, 1974) is an American musician, best known as the drummer for the indie rock band Death Cab for Cutie.

 Musical career

 Early years

 McGerr was born and raised in Bellingham, Washington.
 At age ten, he began learning to play the drums in order to get into his middle school band.
 By 16, he was playing paid gigs at local bars.
 In a 2018 interview with KEXP, he stated that he knew he wanted to do drumming professionally when he heard Led Zeppelin's "Black Dog" for the first time at 14.
 He was an avid fisher growing up, and worked at H&H Sporting Goods, a local fly shop, throughout high school.

 McGerr was previously in the bands Krusters Kronomid and Eureka Farm, as well as the jazz trio Rockin' Teenage Combo.
 In the Rush: Beyond the Lighted Stage documentary, McGerr identified drummer Neil Peart as his hero.